 ii.
 What Happens If You Fail Your Test?

 One thing to be aware of is that residential driving courses do not guarantee you’ll pass your driving test.
-Most, if not all courses, include a prepaid driving test, however if in the unfortunate event you fail your test, what procedures do the school have in place for this eventuality.
-Do they book you a new test at no extra cost?
+Most driving schools that offer this type of course will book a driving test for you, using a driving test cancellation app.
+However, if you fail your driving test, you need to find out if the school or instructor will automatically book you another test.
+If they do, are you required to cover the cost?
 Are you given extra tuition to get up you to the necessary standard or are you left to your own devices?
 As a residential driving course is a significant investment, you want to feel you will be looked after both during and after your test irrespective of the outcome

 iii.
 Does The Advertised Price Include Accommodation?